Is Adult Acne Genetic?

 - A genetic predisposition for acne

-Does Genetics Play a Role in the Development of Adult Acne?
+Does Genetics Play a Role?

 There is no single “acne gene”, but acne does tend to run in families.
 Research shows there are people who may have a genetic predisposition for acne.
 People with this predisposition are more likely to get adult acne.
 Even though you can’t change your DNA, if acne runs in your family, there are still ways you can successfully treat adult acne.